poongodimsa/GIS-to-mark-mesh-grid-on-map-python/README.md

 # GIS-to-make-mesh-grid-on-map-
-Geographic Information System to mark equally spaced points on map with boundaries or with specified radius
+This project is a Geographic Information System to mark equally distanced points on map.

+There are two variations:
+1) Mark points all over the given city/state boundary
+2) Mark pointsonly within a specified radius